Telogen Effluvium: Causes, Symptoms, and Treatments

 High-stress periods caused by surgery, a major stressful event, or physical illnesses can trigger telogen effluvium.

-The reason is simple: hair is not essential for human survival, so all energies are channeled into repairing critical structures within the body instead.
+The reason is simple: hair is not essential for human survival, so all energies are channelled into repairing critical structures within the body instead.

 Hair loss may not become noticeable until around 3 months after the stressful event, and new hair growth could take 3 months after the stressful period ends.